ChairImpSec/DL_Collision_Attack/Readme.md

-# DL-LA: Deep Learning Leakage Assessment
+# Deep Learning Side-Channel Collision Attack
 This repository contains source code related to the article [Deep Learning Side-Channel Collision Attack](https://eprint.iacr.org/2023/???.pdf) and provides some easy examples.
 Please note that the provided scripts have been intentionally condensed to their fundamental functionality and deliberately kept brief and straightforward.

 ## Short Description